zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 the specific scenario:

 * The child zone is `child.parent.SCENARIO.basic01.xa`.
-  * It is served by two IB (in-bailiwick) NS (ns1 and ns2).
+  * It is delegated to two name servers, `ns1-delegated-child.basic01.xa` and `ns2-delegated-child.basic01.xa`.
-  * ns1 and ns2 have the same zone content.
-  * ns1 and ns2 have both IPv4 and IPv6 glue.
-  * The records matching glue in the zone are complete.
-  * The delegation from the parent has the same NS with complete glue.
+    * There is no zone file or zone data for the child zone.
+    * The name server names have no IP addresses and are not running.
+  * If there is an undelegated "version" of the child zone, it is referred to `ns3-undelegated-child.basic01.xa` and `ns4-undelegated-child.basic01.xa`.
+    * There is no zone file or zone data for the undelegated "version".
+    * The name servers have no IP address and are not running.
 * The parent zone is `parent.SCENARIO.basic01.xa`.
   * It is served by two IB NS (ns1 and ns2).
   * ns1 and ns2 have the same zone content.